 - Do you feel depressed or even suicidal because of your gambling?

-For help and general advice about gambling go to www.begambleaware.org
+For help and general advice about gambling, please see www.begambleaware.org

-For advice on problem gambling via a live webchat go to: www.gamcare.org.uk
+For support on problem gambling via a live webchat, go to www.gamcare.org.uk

-We operate a Self-exclusion Policy, which means that you can exclude yourself from purchasing tickets for future lottery draws.
+We operate a self-exclusion Policy, which means you can exclude yourself from purchasing tickets for future lottery draws.

-If you would like to be excluded from the weekly lottery and any other society lotteries promoted by us, you can e-mail email@example.com or phone our Supporter Care Team on: 020 7033 1777 (Mon – Fri 9am-6pm).
+If you would like to be excluded from the weekly lottery and any other society lotteries promoted by us, you can e-mail email@example.com or phone our Supporter Communications Team on 020 7033 1777 (Mon – Fri, 9am-6pm).